fritz0705/blinking/README.rst

 ::

     <blink>This is a blinking text</blink>
+    <span class="blinking-blink">This is also blinking</span>

+The difference is, that this also works with images and divs and videos, because it uses the opacity CSS property instead of a simple visibility metric.

 scss extend
 ~~~~~~~~~~~

 blinking also supports the scss `@extend` directive, it implements the CSS class
-`blinkling-blink`, and this is the way how you can use it:
+`blinking-blink`, and this is the way how you can use it:

 ::